PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 User has to manually mark each notification as read.
 System allows users to mark any single message as read or all messages as read.

-System auto marks `Reopen` or `New`  notifications as read when user perform `Mark as read` action for that `Reopened` or `New`  task from My tasks page.
+System auto marks `Reopen` or `New` or `Restore` notifications as read when user perform `Mark as read` action for that `Reopened` or `New` or `Restored` task from My tasks page.

 Notification message always shows the current name of the task.
 For e.g. At the time of the notification is triggered, name of the task was `Task1` but currently name of the task is changed to `Task2`.
 In notification dialog, name of that task is shown as `Task2`

 ### Sub-Tasks Notification
 - Currently for normal tasks we have implemented above notifications.
 All these notifications are still valid for Multi-Step tasks.
 We just need to assume that the responsible party at subtask level is also Responsible at the parent task.
+(Until task is completed)
 - For Sub-Task, We will just implement one new notification - When Sub-Task is marked as done.
 This notification will be sent only to the Accountable party (and responsible party when other person marks subtask as done).
 I have explained this rule through one example.
 - E.g. Consider a Multi-Step task `Prepare Madrona IX Subdocs for John and Jane`
     - Mike as an `Accountable` and Chelsea as a `Consulted`